GiovanniFerrara/my-cv/content/personal-info/index.md

 ---
 name: GIOVANNI FERRARA
-subheader: I'm a Software Engineer | I like Clean Code and Clear Communication
+subheader: I'm a Software Engineer with a background as a Civil Engineer

 birthdate: 1989-03-17
 phone: +48 796 798 591